Bidding -- How do I bid on a project?

 For more information on payment options, click here.

-Customer Charge
+- Customer Charge

 First, refer to our Water Quality section.
 The Water Quality Report describes what has been found in each water source as well as their concentrations.
 Typically, TMWA does not test the water from individual homes.
 We sample our water production wells and treatment facilities regularly and every month we take over 150 samples monthly scattered across our distribution system for microbial activity.
 We report these sampling results to the Washoe County Health Department as well as the State of Nevada.
 If you wish to sample your own water for your own information, you may contact the Nevada State Health Lab at 688-1335 or check your local yellow pages for analytical laboratories that test water.
 Make sure they are a state-certified water testing laboratory.
 Describe what you are interested in sampling and they will give you a price for analyzing your water as well as the sampling protocol.

-At TMWA, providing you with pure drinking water is not just our job, it's our life.
-As northern Nevadans, we're proud of the fact that our water quality is among the best in the country.
-However, it doesn't happen by accident.
+At TMWA, providing you with excellent drinking water is not just our job, it’s our life.
+As northern Nevadans, we’re proud of the fact that our water quality is among the best in the country.
+However, it doesn’t happen by accident.
 The truth is, we go to amazing lengths to ensure that the water that flows from your tap is safe, cool, clear and refreshing.
 Your water at home meets and exceeds all federal drinking water standards and you do not need a system as your water is safe.

 But if you are still interested, click here to read more about water filtration systems.

-The staff at all the water agencies in the Truckee Meadows--Truckee Meadows Water Authority, Sun Vally General Improvement District, South Truckee Meadows General Improvement District and Washoe County--do not call their customers to make arrangements to test water.
+The staff at all the water agencies in the Truckee Meadows–Truckee Meadows Water Authority, Sun Vally General Improvement District, South Truckee Meadows General Improvement District and Washoe County–do not call their customers to make arrangements to test water.
 All of the afore mentioned water agencies have received inquiries from numerous customers who were confused about whether their water company was generating these calls, as they do not sound like sales calls.
 Please be aware that your water company, no matter which one it is, does not call customers to test water, either by telephone or by knocking on doors.

 All drinking water contains some level of contaminants either man-made or naturally-occurring.
 However, these contaminants are regulated by the United States Environmental Protection Agency, the State of Nevada, and the Washoe County Health Department and kept at levels that are not considered a health risk.
 Many times a contaminant may be thought to be very dangerous, but typically it’s not conveyed that one would have to consume hundreds or thousands of gallons of drinking water a day to get sick.
-If you wish to get more information about contaminants or health risks regarding water, you may check the EPA’s Drinking Water homepage at www.epa.gov/ogwdw or you may contact the Safe Drinking Water Hotline at 1-800-426-4791.
+If you wish to get more information about contaminants or health risks regarding water, you may check the EPA’s Drinking Water homepage at http://water.epa.gov/drink/index.cfm or you may contact the Safe Drinking Water Hotline at 1-800-426-4791.

 All water quality data is available free of charge upon customer request.
 Truckee Meadows Water Authority sends this data to local and state health departments in a monthly report that is also available to customers upon request.
 Truckee Meadows Water Authority has an open door policy on all water quality issues, and customers are encouraged to view any aspect of our water purification system.
 Visit our Water Quality Page to download our latest water quality report.

-In the fall and winter you're receiving mostly treated surface water which would have a typical hardness between 3 to 4 grains (50 mg/L to 68 mg/L).
+TMWA typically does not test individual homes for hardness concentrations.
+Your water’s hardness varies considerably depending upon whether or not you live near a production well and what time of year it is.
+In the summer you could be getting a blend of surface and well water.
+In the fall and winter you’re receiving mostly treated surface water which would have a typical hardness between 3 to 4 grains (50 mg/L to 68 mg/L).

 There were a number of hot water heater diptubes that were manufactured between August 1993 and October 1996 that were found to be defective which would cause the diptube to flake and fail.
 Over time, diptubes also fail from normal use and must be replaced.
 If a diptube has failed, typically a reduction in hot water volume is noticeable and a reduction of hot water pressure accompanies this problem.
 Occasionally, you will notice the diptube flakes blocking your sink aerator or you may see the diptube flakes when you run your hot water.
 You can either replace the diptube yourself or call a plumber to replace it for you.